danielmapar/DataEngineering/README.md

     * Redshift tables are partitioned and partitions are processed in parallel

-    * Amazon Redshift is a cloud-managed, column- oriented, MPP database
+    * Amazon Redshift is a cloud-managed, column- oriented, MPP (massively parallel processing) database

 * ![amazon_redshift](./images/amazon_redshift3.png)